 By: William Heath Robinson

-A set of six greetings cards provides quirky and amusing scenes by William Heath Robinson to celebrate rites of passage, both minor and major.
+A set of six humorous greetings cards by William Heath Robinson (1872-1944) provides quirky and original scenes to celebrate rites of passage, both minor and major.

 - Paper: FSC 300 gsm ivory laid cartridge